Are Men Less Generous to a Smarter Woman? Evidence from a Dictator Game Experiment: Experiment

-The experiment was programmed with oTree \parencite{chen_otreeopen-source_2016} and conducted in English during November-December 2019 at the Bologna Laboratory for Experiments in Social Science (BLESS).
-I recruited 390 students (195 female and 195 male) of the University of Bologna via ORSEE \parencite{greiner_subject_2015} who (i) were born in Italy, (ii) had not participated in gender-related experiments in the past (as far as I know), and (iii) available to participate in English experiments.
-The first condition is to reduce the chance that recipients' first names and photos signal ethnicity, race, or cultural background.
-The second condition is to reduce experimenter demand effects.
-The third condition is to run the experiment in English.
-The number of participants was based on the power simulation in the pre-analysis plan to achieve 80\% power.\footnote{I exclude the 1st session data because of the problem discussed in appendix \ref{sec:ChangePAP}.} The experiment is pre-registered with the OSF.\footnote{The pre-registration documents are available at the OSF registry: \PAP.
-The pre-analysis plan is also in the online Appendix \ref{sec:PAP}.}
+The main experiment was programmed with oTree \parencite{chen_otree--open-source_2016} and conducted in English in November-December 2019 at the Bologna Laboratory for Experiments in Social Science (BLESS).
+I recruited 390 students (195 female and 195 male) of the University of Bologna via ORSEE \parencite{greiner_subject_2015} who (i) were born in Italy, (ii) had not participated in gender-related experiments in the past (as far as I could trace), and (iii) were available to participate in experiments in English.
+The first condition was to reduce the chance that receivers' photos and first names would signal ethnicity, race, or cultural background.
+The second condition was to minimize the experimenter demand effects.
+The third condition was to run the experiment in English.
+As a further attempt to make the data cleaner, I excluded receivers with non-Italian-sounding names and allocations in which the dictators answered at least once that they knew the paired receivers ``very well.''\footnote{Although it is easy to distinguish Italian and non-Italian-sounding names, to make sure not to misclassify I asked the laboratory manager, who was a native Italian, to check the participants' first names after each session.} These data screenings leave me with 388 participants, 195 dictators, and 558 dictator allocations.

-As a further attempt to make the data cleaner, I exclude recipients with non-Italian sounding names and allocations in which the dictator declared they knew the paired recipients ``very well'' at least once.\footnote{Although it is easy to distinguish Italian and non-Italian sounding names, to make sure not to misclassify, I asked the laboratory manager who was native Italian to check participants' first names after each session.} These data screenings leave me 388 participants, 195 dictators, and 558 dictators' allocations.
+The number of participants is based on the power simulation in the pre-analysis plan to achieve 80\% power.\footnote{I exclude the first-session data because of the problem discussed in Appendix A.} The experiment is pre-registered with the OSF.\footnote{The pre-analysis plan and the R code for power calculation are available at the OSF registry: \PAP.} Appendix A explains deviations from the pre-analysis plan.

 I ran 24 sessions in total, and the number of participants in each session was a multiple of 6 (12 to 30).
-The average length of a session was 70 minutes, including registration and payment.
-The average payment per participant was about 10€, including the participation fee and 1.5€ of gratuity for photo use in another experiment (only for those recipients who agreed).
+The average session length was 70 minutes, including registration and payment.
+The average payment per participant was about 10\texteuro\, including the participation fee of 2.5\texteuro\ and a gratuity of 1.5\texteuro\ for photo use in another experiment (only for receivers who agreed).